-The Fiscal Year 2019 General Funds Budget is based on expectations and assumptions of the State that are subject to a number of known and unknown risks and uncertainties, many of which are beyond the State's control.
-These include, among others, general economic conditions, demographic trends, natural disasters, terrorism, U.S. trade policy and reductions in or elimination of federal programs which may adversely affect the transfer of funds from the federal government to the State.
-In addition, U.S. trade policy may have an effect on the manufacturing segments of the State's economy.
-See APPENDIX A-"PART III: ECONOMIC DATA" herein.
-Accordingly, the expectations and assumptions of the State upon which the Fiscal Year 2019 General Funds Budget are based may not be realized and the State's financial condition could be further materially adversely affected.
-See "STATE FINANCIAL INFORMATION-FISCAL YEAR 2019 BUDGET."
+The Fiscal Year 2021 Budget is based on expectations and assumptions of the State that are subject to a number of known and unknown risks and uncertainties, many of which are beyond the State's control.
+These include, among others, general economic conditions, demographic trends, natural disasters, pandemic, the effects of climate change (including, but not limited to, flooding, blizzards, drought and lakefront erosion), terrorism, U.S. trade policy and reductions in or elimination of federal programs which may adversely affect the transfer of funds from the federal government to the State.
+In addition, U.S. trade policy may have an effect on the manufacturing and agricultural segments of the State's economy.
+See APPENDIX A-CERTAIN INFORMATION REGARDING THE STATE OF ILLINOIS-"PART III: ECONOMIC DATA" herein.
+Accordingly, the expectations and assumptions of the State upon which the Fiscal Year 2021 Budget are based may not be realized and the State's financial condition could be further materially adversely affected.
+See "STATE FINANCIAL INFORMATION-FISCAL YEAR 2021 BUDGET AND PROJECTED RESULTS."